klahrich/chiefhustler/content/posts/what-i-learned-2021.md

 - Having an explicit investing checklist is an easy way to avoid stupid decisions.
 See chapter 11 of [Guy Spier's book](https://www.amazon.ca/Education-Value-Investor-Transformative-Enlightenment/dp/1137278811).

+- Finally, as Michael Mauboussin said in [Think Twice](https://www.amazon.ca/Think-Twice-Harnessing-Power-Counterintuition/dp/1422187381): "In a probabilistic environment, you are better aerved by focusing on the process by which you make a decision than on the outcome".
+Attachement to the outcome will create an attachement to the emotions linked to the outcome, and you will be led by these emotions instead of your rational mind.

 ### Be an expert or be cheap

 - Listen to [this lecture](https://www.youtube.com/watch?v=zejLc-vAx0E&t=4231s) on Value Investing by Bruce Greenwald, and then listen to [this series](https://www.youtube.com/watch?v=NG_BdWV-S4w&list=PLIR4XkMl-oZAz3T7V8GCzqoNxDX-sGdeh) of lectures from 2010 (awful image quality, but worth it).
 Read & listen to everything from Joel Greenblatt and Tobias Carlisle.